passcod/blook/2013-nov-07-dark-white-1-4.md

 tags:
   - chapter
   - nano
-  - blanck
+  - dark-white
-title: Blanck 1-4
+title: Dark White 1-4
 ---

 It had taken most of the night, but hours after midnight mom finally made me go to bed.
 "You need sleep more than answers right now." she said, and added "That is not negotiable." when I opened my mouth in protest.
 So I resolved to protest in silence, dumping all I've learned here to ellude sleep until I can no longer hold it off.